ericharmeling/in-60-seconds/PITCHME.md

 @snap[west span-100]
 @ul[spaced]
 - **SQL interface**: Users access data in CockroachDB as entries in rows and columns of a table, with SQL statements.
 From the SQL perspective, data is represented as being in one place.
-The machine through which a user accesses the SQL interface is referred to the **gateway node**.
-- **Key-value store**: Under the hood, data are stored in partitions ("ranges") up to 64 MiB in size of key-value pairs in a key-value store.
-These ranges are replicated and distributed to multiple nodes.
+- **Key-value store**: Under the hood, KV data are stored in partitions ("ranges") up to 64 MiB.
 @ulend
 @snapend